flutter/plugins/packages/image_picker/image_picker/README.md

 Starting with version **0.8.1** the Android implementation support to pick (multiple) images on Android 4.3 or higher.

 No configuration required - the plugin should work out of the box.
+It is however highly recommended to prepare for Android killing the application when low on memory.
+How to prepare for this is discussed in the [Handling MainActivity destruction on Android](#handling-mainactivity-destruction-on-android) section.

 It is no longer required to add `android:requestLegacyExternalStorage="true"` as an attribute to the `<application>` tag in AndroidManifest.xml, as `image_picker` has been updated to make use of scoped storage.